yatirastogi/covidtracker/README.md

+# covidtracker
-# covidtracker to track death , recoveries and total corona cases in any country
+A tracker to track death , recoveries and total Corona Virus cases in any country